icinganalysis/icinganalysis.github.io/content/aedc_tr_85_30.md

 ![Figure 24d](images/aedc-tr-85-30/Figure 24d.png)

 >These results have identified a scaling procedure that accurately duplicates the ice- accretion profiles.
-In this scaling method, Ko, Ac, n, Φ, and 0 are held constant.
+In this scaling method, Ko, Ac, n, Φ, and Θ are held constant.
 The set of verified scaling equations can, therefore, be expressed as follows:

 >1.
 (K<sub>o</sub>)<sub>model</sub> = (K<sub>o</sub>)<sub>full-scale</sub>